Laura Purser-Rose

 Laura Purser-Rose (née Purser; born 1974) is an American former professional baseball player.
-As a member of the Colorado Silver Bullets, Purser-Rose became the first woman to sign her name on the Green Monster at Fenway Park.
+As a member of the Colorado Silver Bullets, Purser-Rose was the first woman to sign her name on the Green Monster at Fenway Park.
 She was also one of the first players for the United States women's national baseball team.

 Early life

 Purser-Rose was born in 1974 in Sunrise, Florida.
 Growing up in South Florida, she was only allowed to play slow-pitch softball but she practiced baseball with her older brothers.
 However, when her family moved to Alabama, she played on the boys' baseball team where she was named MVP twice.

 Playing career

 Youth career

-Purser-Rose attended McArthur High School where she led their women's softball team to two state championships and earned a scholarship to Barry University.
+Purser-Rose attended McArthur High School where she led its women's softball team to two state championships and earned a scholarship to Barry University.
 While attending McArthur High School, Purser-Rose also played midfielder for the girls' soccer team but was moved to goalkeeper in the District 14-3A championship game to replace an injured teammate.
 During her sophomore year, she fractured her hip sliding into first base during a game against South Broward.
 Although the doctor told her she would be out for six weeks, she returned within three and led the Mustangs with a .556 average and 24 RBI.
-Her play earned her scholarship interest from Tallahassee Community College, Miami-Dade North, St Thomas University, and Barry University.
-Purser-Rose was also named to the 3A all-state softball team by the Florida Athletic Coaches Association and the Miami Herald's Broward Player of the Year.
+Her play earned her scholarship interest from Tallahassee Community College, Miami-Dade North, St Thomas University and Barry University.
+She was named to the 3A all-state softball team by the Florida Athletic Coaches Association and the Miami Herald's Broward Player of the Year.

-Upon graduating from high school, Purser-Rose played NCAA Division III softball at Barry for two years before transferring to the University of Oklahoma (OU).
-As a junior and senior, she played her final two NCAA seasons of softball and varsity soccer at OU.
-While at OU, Purser helped lead the softball team to a Big 12 Conference softball tournament championship and was voted to the All-Regional Selection team.
+After graduating from high school, Purser-Rose played NCAA Division III softball at Barry for two years before transferring to the University of Oklahoma.
+As a junior and senior, she played her final two NCAA seasons of softball and varsity soccer there.
+She helped lead the softball team to a Big 12 Conference softball tournament championship and was voted to the All-Regional Selection team.
 She was also named to the first-team all-Big Eight for the 1994–95 season.